Yuheng2000/Awesome-LoRA/README.md

-AL is a collection of state-of-the-art (SOTA), novel low-rank adaptation methods (papers, codes and datasets).
+Awesome-LoRA is a collection of state-of-the-art (SOTA), novel low-rank adaptation methods (papers, codes and datasets).
 Any other interesting papers and codes are welcome.
 Any problems, please contact jiyuheng2023@ia.ac.cn.
 If you find this repository useful to your research or work, it is really appreciated to star this repository. :sparkles:

 [![Made with Python][python-img]][adgc-url]
 [![GitHub stars][stars-img]][stars-url]